ccsb-scripps/AutoDock-GPU/README.md

 # Features

 * OpenCL-accelerated version of the Lamarckian Genetic Algorithm of AutoDock 4.2.
-* It targets platforms based on multi-core CPUs and GPUs accelerators.
+* It targets platforms based on multi-core CPU and GPU accelerators.

 # Setup
 ## Requirements